Homes often require adjustments to become suitable for aging in place.

 - Changing the height of the toilet and sink

 - Adding a bathroom to the first floor if one is not already present

 - Replacing doors with drawers

 - Lowering the height of appliances, cabinets, and countertops

-- Installing no-slip flooring or more consistent flooring throughout kitchen and dining room area
+- Replacing flooring and/or installing no-slip flooring or more consistent flooring throughout kitchen and dining room area

 - Adding lighting, heating, and cooling options at more accessible heights

 What to Know after You Think You’ve Found a Good Contractor

 Once you’ve found someone who’s a fit, there are a few things to remember.